About Us

 January 2009

-We developed a cross-cultural bridging program to assist schools and other organizations, including government agencies, with training and assistance on how to reach people across a cultural divide and especially how to benefit from greater social diversity.
+We developed a cross-cultural bridging program to assist schools and government agencies by providing training and support on how to reach people across cultural divides and how to benefit from greater social diversity.

 2010s